pveerath-ms/BeanCache/README.md

 ### Dashboard
-Dashboard is set of static HTML and Javascript files build using AngularJS and exposed via BeanCache Web.
+Dashboard is a set of static HTML and Javascript files built using AngularJS and exposed via BeanCache Web.

 ## Screenshots
 ![BeanCache Architecture](https://raw.githubusercontent.com/alibaloch/BeanCache/master/images/Dashboard2.png)
 ![BeanCache Architecture](https://raw.githubusercontent.com/alibaloch/BeanCache/master/images/Dashboard1.png)
 ## Disclaimer
-The purpose of this sample program using Service Fabric is to understand the underpinning of Service Fabric and to build an end to end application.
+The purpose of this sample program using Service Fabric is to understand the underpinnings of Service Fabric and to build an end to end application.
 The goal is not to compete/replace existing caching services.